maxTarlov/OTtools/README.md

 4. If you want to contribute to the source code, either find an existing issue or create your own and make sure the issue you are working your involvement.
 Open a pull request once you are done and mention the issue(s) in the description.
 Additionally, keep in mind the following things:

     * OTtools is structured with intention.
 Endeavor to understand why something is structured the way it is before changing its structure.
-    * OTtools uses Python's build-in unittest module.
+    * OTtools uses Python's built-in unittest module.
 Ideally, each class should have a test case and each method in that class should have a test fixture.
     * Feel free to ask for help.

 ## License